planetfederal/workshops/tutorials/parcelmap/src/index.rst

     .. image:: ./img/sqlview4.png

   * Click the "Save" button.
-  * In the "Data" tab, click the "Compute from data" and "Compute from native bounds" links to update the bounding box informatino.
+  * In the "Data" tab, click the "Compute from data" and "Compute from native bounds" links to update the bounding box information.

     .. image:: ./img/sqlview5.png